 We also offer academic help for kids to improve their reading, math, and writing skills without the stress of grades or homework.
 State-certified instructors teach all of our academic courses, so you can feel confident about the education your child receives.

-eFun Academy challenges students with authentic, hands-on explorations.
+eFun STEM Academy challenges students with authentic, hands-on explorations.

 No prior Lego or programming experience is required.
 Students are taught everything they need to know during class.
 Students will work in teams of two.
 Friends are welcome to sign up together and can be partners.

 “Click Here,” then “Search, Register and Pay for Noncredit classes.”
 In section called “Topic Code”, click on drop-down menu and select appropriate "Youth" topic.